nikitaprasad21/Marketing-Campaign-Dashboard/README.md

 ### Introduction

-A superstore is planning for the year-end sale.
-They want to launch a new offer - gold membership, that gives a 20% discount on all purchases, for only $499 which is $999 on other days.
-It will be valid only for existing customers and the campaign through phone calls is currently being planned for them.
-The management feels that the best way to reduce the cost of the campaign is to understand which category customers might purchase the offer.
+The superstore aims to optimize the year-end sale campaign by introducing a new offer, the gold membership, exclusively for existing customers.
+Priced at $499 instead of $999, the membership provides a 20% discount on all purchases.
+Identify the customer category most likely to avail the offer through predictive modeling to create a marketing campaingn as well as to minimize campaign costs.

 ### Tools Used
 * Excel for Data Cleaning